MUNBa: Machine Unlearning via Nash Bargaining: Conclusion, Limitations, Broader Impacts

 \section{Conclusion, Limitations, Broader Impacts}

-This paper contributes \algname, erasing the influence of forgetting data in models across classification and generation. \algname resolves gradient conflicts in MU via game theory, reaching the Pareto optimal point and exhibiting superiority in balancing between forgetting and preserving.
+This paper contributes \algname, erasing the influence of forgetting data in models across classification and generation. \algname resolves gradient conflicts and dominance in MU via game theory, reaching the Pareto stationary point and exhibiting superiority in balancing between forgetting and preservation compared with existing MU methods.

 However, while unlearning protects privacy, it may also hinder the ability of relevant systems, potentially lead to biased outcomes, and even be adopted for malicious usage, \eg, adversaries might seek to ``erase" important or sensitive information to distort the model's performance, bias decision-making processes, or even obscure critical information.
 Therefore, ensuring that unlearning techniques are robust to malicious attempts and do not compromise model integrity is a key area for future work.
-Besides, although \algname is more effective than baselines, it will fail in some cases as shown in the appendix.
-Future works could investigate the scenario where data are not available, as well as unlearning with time-series data which could introduce unique challenges.
-We hope \algname could serve as an inspiration for future research in the field of machine unlearning.
+In addition, although \algname is more effective than baselines, it is slower than some of them (see \Cref{sec: overhead}) and may fail in some cases (see \Cref{sec: app_gen}).
+Although most MU methods successfully remove information about unwanted concepts/classes, they still cause an obvious impact on the remaining concepts/classes.
+Future works could investigate the scenario where training data are not available, as well as more efficient optimization methods targeted at resolving gradient conflicts and dominance.
+We hope \algname could serve as an inspiration for future research in the field of MU.

 {